-- 1 tablespoon melted butter
+- 1 tablespoon melted unsalted butter

-- 1 1/2 tablespoons buttermilk
+- 1 1/2 tablespoons buttermilk, room temperature

-- Drop of vanilla extract
+- 1/8 teaspoon vanilla extract

-- 1/4 teaspoon sugar
+- 1/4 teaspoon granulated sugar

 - 1/8 teaspoon cinnamon

 - Divide evenly between the ramekins.
 Bake 8-10 minutes or until peaches are hot and start to bubble.

-- Meanwhile, for the batter: In another medium bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
+- Meanwhile, make the batter: In another medium bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
 Whisk in the melted butter, buttermilk, and vanilla.

 - Spoon over the baked peaches, spreading the dough to cover as much as you can.